Komodo people: Distribution

 Distribution map of ethnic groups; the Komodo people are located on the far left, combined with the immigrant Bugis people on Flores and the surrounding small islands.

 The principal Komodo settlement, Komodo village, is located on Komodo island in Komodo District, West Manggarai Regency, East Nusa Tenggara, Indonesia.
 The Komodo District includes not only the islands of Komodo and Rinca, but also other smaller islands off the west coast of Flores, with 128 islands altogether in the Komodo District.
 Much of the mainland part of West Manggarai Regency, including the town of Labuan Bajo, the capital of the regency and of the district, is also part of the Komodo District.

 The Komodos were the first ethnic group to settle on Rinca, followed later by the Bimanese, Manggarai, Sama-Bajau, and Bugis.

 Population

-Full-blooded Komodo people have been extinct since the late 1980s.
 The principal settlement of Komodo village is a fishing town home to around 800 families, with a population of about 2,000 people in 2019.
 The majority are fishermen, although some are active as rangers in Komodo National Park.
 In the 1930s, the Komodo population was said to be 143 people.
 By 1977, this had increased to 505 people.